 Are the remains on display?

 No, the Kennewick Man remains are not on display.
 They are in a private, secure location at the Burke Museum.
-All access to the remains is regulated by the U.S. Army Corps of Engineers.

 In September 2014, Dr. Douglas Owsley, Smithsonian physical anthropologist and one of the plaintiffs in the case, shared his morphology-based findings that indicated that the skeleton was not of Native American affinity, and may have been more closely related to circumpacific groups such as the Ainu and Polynesians.